NZSA Laura Solomon Cuba Press Prize: History

 The NZSA Laura Solomon Cuba Press Prize is an award which celebrates and commemorates the life and work of New Zealand writer Laura Solomon.

-Laura Solomon was a poet, novelist, playwright and software developer and a long time member of NZSA.
-When she was 22, her first novel Black Light was published, but her writing career was later cut short by the diagnosis of a brain tumour and she died on 18 February 2019, aged 44.
+Laura Solomon was a poet, novelist, playwright and software developer, and a long time member of NZSA.
+When she was 22, her first novel Black Light was published, but her writing career was later cut short by the diagnosis of a brain tumour.
+She died on 18 February 2019, aged 44.

+The Prize was established and funded from a bequest from Laura Solomon and The Solomon Family in 2020.
+The announcement of the inaugural winner was made in 2021.

+Eligibility and conditions

-The Prize is open to published or unpublished authors who have New Zealand citizenship or are permanent residents of New Zealand and covers manuscripts from a wide range of genres including fiction, poetry, drama, creative non fiction and writing for children.
-The judging criteria, as set by Laura Solomon, call for new writing with a unique and original vision.
+The Prize is open to published or unpublished authors who have New Zealand citizenship or are permanent residents of New Zealand.
+It covers manuscripts from a wide range of genres including fiction, poetry, drama, creative non-fiction, and writing for children.

-The Prize was established and funded from a bequest from Laura Solomon and The Solomon Family.
+The judging criteria, as set by Laura Solomon, call for new writing with a “unique and original vision”.
 It is judged by a three-person panel consisting of one New Zealand literary figure and representatives from the Solomon family and The Cuba Press.

 The winner is awarded a cash award of $1000 (as an advance) and a publishing contract with The Cuba Press.

-The Prize was first administered in 2020 with the announcement of the inaugural winner being made in 2021.